heymikehaynes/crashthearcade/content/blog/2024/01-12-the-indieweb-needs-a-search-engine-or-something-like-it.md

 It got me thinking and sharing this idea on Mastodon:

-> Can we just make a new indieweb search engine that uses tags and requires people submit their own site to be a part of it?
+> Can we just make a new indie web search engine that uses tags and requires people submit their own site to be a part of it?
 Literally just make a page with a search bar and type in whatever kind of blog/site you’re looking for.
 Ship it.

 The replies came in, and they pointed to examples of this or variations of it.
 Matt Stein even shared a <a href="https://sizeof.cat/post/website-discovery/" target="_blank" rel="noopener">link to </a>their list in an article.